elatov/elatov.github.io/_posts/2013-11-19-openelec-raspberry-pi.md

     elatov@fed:~/downloads/OpenELEC-RPi.arm-3.2.3$ sudo ./create_sdcard /dev/mmcblk0

 That will finish the install.
-After it&#8217;s done, unplug the SD Card from the laptop and then plug it into the RPi.
+After it's done, unplug the SD Card from the laptop and then plug it into the RPi.
 Plug in the power and it will start to boot.
 After the boot up process is finished you will see the setup wizard:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/11/openelec-wizard.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/11/openelec-wizard.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/11/openelec-wizard.png" alt="openelec wizard OpenELEC on Raspberry Pi" width="547" height="321" class="alignnone size-full wp-image-9759" title="OpenELEC on Raspberry Pi" /></a>